 Fellow of The Royal College of Surgeons of Edinburgh

-Consultant Surgeon, Breast Unit, Western General Hospital, NHS Lothian Trust, EdinburghBack to top
+Consultant Surgeon, Breast Unit, Western General Hospital, NHS Lothian Trust, Edinburgh.

-I am Consultant Surgeon at the Edinburgh breast unit, Western General Hospital.
+I am a Consultant Surgeon at the Edinburgh breast unit, Western General Hospital.
 This is one of the largest breast units in the country.
-My special interests are Oncoplastic breast reconstruction for patients with breast cancer, management of benign breast diseases, and Breast duct micro-endoscopy.
+My special interests are oncoplastic breast reconstruction for patients with breast cancer, management of benign breast diseases, and breast duct micro-endoscopy.

-I am involved in the diagnosis, care and medical/surgical management of benign breast diseases such as breast pain, benign breast lumps (fibroadenoma, cysts etc), treatment of breast infection, nipple discharge as well as counselling and prophylactic surgery with reconstruction for patients with high risk family history of breast cancer.
+I am involved in the diagnosis, care and medical/surgical management of benign breast diseases such as breast pain, benign breast lumps (fibroadenoma, cysts etc), treatment of breast infection and nipple discharge as well as counselling and prophylactic surgery with reconstruction for patients with a high risk family history of breast cancer.

 I regularly conduct clinics for screen detected breast abnormalities/cancer patients at the Ardmillan Breast Cancer Screening Centre, Edinburgh.